 Looking for a place to iftar in Orchard?
 Let me take you on a trip down Orchard Road and list down the available options of Halal eateries that you can enjoy!

-Disclaimers: Singapore is currently in Phase 3 of the COVID-19 situation.
+Disclaimers: Singapore is currently in the Transition Phase of the COVID-19 situation.
 Do adhere to all the guidelines when dining in at the eateries.
 This article is correct at the time of writing.
 Some of the opinions are purely based on the writer's views and do not necessarily reflect HalalTrip.